Clinical neuropsychology: Assessment

 Following a neuropsychological assessment it is important to complete a comprehensive report based on the assessment conducted.
 The report is for other clinicians, as well as the patient and their family, so it is important to avoid jargon or the use of language which has different clinical and lay meanings (e.g. intellectually disabled as the correct clinical term for an IQ below 70, but offensive in lay language).
 The report should cover background to the referral, relevant history, reasons for assessment, neuropsychologists observations of patient's behaviour, test administered and results for cognitive domains tested, any additional findings (e.g. questionnaires for mood) and finish the report with a summary and recommendations.
 In the summary it is important to comment on what the profile of results indicates regarding the referral question.
 The recommendations section contains practical information to assist the patient and family, or improve the management of the patient's condition.

 Educational requirements of different countries

 The educational requirements for becoming a clinical neuropsychologist differ between countries.
-In some countries it may be necessary to complete a clinical psychology degree, before specialising with further studies in clinical neuropsychology.
-While some countries offer clinical neuropsychology courses to students who have completed 4 years of psychology studies.
+In some countries it may be necessary to complete a clinical psychology degree, before specialising with further studies in clinical neuropsychology, while other countries offer clinical neuropsychology courses to students who have completed 4 years of psychology studies.
 All clinical neuropsychologists require a postgraduate qualification, whether it be a Masters or Doctorate (PhD, PsyD or D.Psych).